Oct 06, 2024

 Applicants Without A High School Diploma

-Students who lack a high school or a general equivalency diploma (GED) may apply only for non-matriculation admission if their high school class has already graduated.
+Students who lack a high school or a high school equivalency diploma may apply only for non-matriculation admission if their high school class has already graduated.

 Applicants who are admitted through this method may apply to New York State for an equivalency diploma after completion of 24 hours of college credits in these subject areas: